 In 2017, the German Historical Institute decided to open a West Coast branch called "GHI West" at IES.
 In cooperation with the Austrian Marshall Plan Foundation, the Institute also created a Program for the Study of Austria.

 Today, IES is home to the leading concentration of researchers and teachers on Europe in the Western United States.
-Along with Harvard and Columbia, it is among the top three such organizations in the nation.
+Along with Harvard and Georgetown, it is among the top three such organizations in the nation.